Food Safety Tips: Keeping Perishable Food Safe Is Critical Whenever Your Power Goes Out

 - WHEN IN DOUBT, THROW IT OUT!

+Unless you have other means of keeping the refrigerator cool, you should not keep any perishable food from the refrigerator after four hours, even if the door has remained closed.
 Examples of these foods include meat, poultry, fish, soft cheeses, milk, eggs, leftovers, and deli items.

 Get more information on food safety after a power outage or natural disaster and find other food safety tips and alerts at FoodSafety.gov.